applejag/urlencode/README.md

   This is free software, and you are welcome to redistribute it under certain conditions; type '--license-c' for details.

-Encodes the input value for HTTP URL by default and prints the encoded value to STDOUT.
+Encodes/decodes the input value for HTTP URL by default and prints the encoded/decoded value to STDOUT.

-Input is taken from the given arguments and prints the results one per line, or uses each line from STDIN if no args are supplied.
+$ urlencode             // read from STDIN
+$ urlencode myfile.txt  // read from myfile.txt

 Flags:
   -d, --decode    decodes, instead of encodes
   -h, --help      show this help text and exit
-  -q, --query     encode/decode value as query parameter value
+  -l, --lines     encode/decode each line by themselves -q, --query     encode/decode value as query parameter value
       --version   show version and exit
 ```